penguinpet/mermaid-gitbook/content/README.md

 # Online live editor

-An editor is available for creating diagrams.
-With it you can quickly start writing mermaid diagrams.
+You can create mermaid diagrams with the online editor.
 It is possible to:

 * save the result as a svg
 * get a link to a viewer of the diagram